 For our third and final day in Siem Reap, our hotel booked us a car and driver (US$70/day) for a trip to the reclining Buddha atop Kulen Mountain in Phnom Kulen National Park.
 Tuk-tuks can't handle the steep grade so we piled into the well-worn Lexus for our two-hour journey.
 Used or stolen cars such as … Continue reading Siem Reap: there was more!

-Coming face-to-face with the horrors of Cambodia's genocide at S21 was a straitening experience.
-Nonetheless, we left Phnom Penh in an optimistic mood; it's an interesting city and we want to spend more time there.
-Our visit to Cambodia was an afterthought to our Vietnam plans -- "while we're so close..." -- but the country … Continue reading The wonders of Siem Reap
+Coming face-to-face with the horrors of Cambodia's communist genocide at S21 was a straitening experience.
+Nonetheless, we left Phnom Penh in an optimistic mood; it's an interesting city and we'd like to spend more time there.
+Our visit to Cambodia had been an afterthought to our Vietnam plans -- "while we're so close..." -- but … Continue reading Angkor Wat & other wonders of Siem Reap

 Our second day in Phnom Penh was spent at S21, also known as the Tuol Sleng Genocide Museum, a high school that became one of hundreds of torture and death centres operated by the Khmer Rouge.
 More than two million Cambodians perished by their hand.
 Supported by Mao, the Khmer Rouge seized power in 1975 … Continue reading S21: dark place, sad day